 We have put in place reasonable administrative, technical, and physical safeguards to protect against unauthorized access to the information we collect.
 However, no security measures are 100% impenetrable and we cannot guarantee against all potential security breaches.
 Moreover, the transmission of information over the Internet is not inherently secure, and we are not responsible for the transmission of information over networks that we do not control.
 Your use of our Software demonstrates your assumption of these risks, to the fullest extent allowed by law.

 We will retain the information described above for as long as the information has value as part of the services we offer to our clients , or as long as is necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, whichever is longer.
-If you cancel your account by following the directions to remove the Software as described above in How to Opt-out from the Panel; Software Removal, we no longer will collect data from you but we will retain and continue to use your data collected prior to your removal of the Software unless you contact us pursuant to the Data Access Rights section above.
+If you opt out of the program by following the directions to remove the Software as described above in How to Opt-out from the Panel; Software Removal, we no longer will collect data from you but we will retain and continue to use your data collected prior to your removal of the Software unless you contact us pursuant to the Data Access Rights section above.

 Compete does not seek to collect personal information from users under the age of 15 for use in connection with our online research panels.
-If we do seek to collect personal information from users under 15 in the future, we will obtain verifiable parental consent and adhere to the Children's Online Privacy Protection Act and all appropriate data laws and regulations.
+If we do seek to collect personal information from users under 15 in the future, we will, when applicable, obtain verifiable parental consent and adhere to the Children's Online Privacy Protection Act and all appropriate data laws and regulations.

 Data Stored in the United States